The Martian (film): Filming

-A special Mars rover model was built for the filming; the movie cast and team presented the rover model to Jordan in return for the hospitality they had received.
+A special Mars rover model was built for the filming; the film cast and team presented the rover model to Jordan in return for the hospitality they had received.
 The rover is now exhibited in Jordan's Royal Automobile Museum.

 Weir avoided writing Watney as lonely and depressed in his novel.
 While Watney's humor is preserved in the film, Scott also depicted the character's isolation in the vast, dusty Martian landscape.
 Todd McCarthy of The Hollywood Reporter wrote: "The scenes back on Earth provide a hectic, densely populated counterweight to the Martian aridity, which is magnificently represented by exteriors shot in the vicinity of Wadi Rum in Jordan."
 Damon said he and Scott were inspired by the documentary film Touching the Void (2003), which featured trapped mountain climbers.
 Scott also expected to film Watney as a Robinson Crusoe, a character in full isolation, but learned to film Watney differently since the character would be self-monitoring his behavior under the watch of various mission cameras.

-According to Scott, the first cut of the movie was 2 hours and 45 minutes long.
-An extended cut of the movie was released on home video.
+According to Scott, the first cut of the film was 2 hours and 45 minutes long.
+An extended cut of the film was released on home video.

 NASA involvement

 When the novel was first published, NASA invited Weir to tour the Johnson Space Center and Jet Propulsion Laboratory.
 When Scott began preparing the film, Weir contacted NASA to collaborate on the film.
 When Scott and producer Mark Huffam had their first production meeting, they called NASA and spoke with its film and television liaison Bert Ulrich.
-NASA decided to assist the filmmakers with depicting the science and technology in The Martian since it saw potential in promoting space exploration.
+NASA decided to help the filmmakers with depicting the science and technology in The Martian since it saw potential in promoting space exploration.

-Key NASA staff members that joined the partnership were James L. Green, the Director of the Planetary Science Division, and Dave Lavery, the Program Executive for Solar System Exploration.
+NASA staff members that joined the effort included James L. Green, director of the Planetary Science Division, and Dave Lavery, program executive for Solar System Exploration.
 Scott conversed with Green twice before filming started.
-Over a period of a month, NASA answered hundreds of questions—on a weekly basis—on everything from radioisotope systems to the look of potential "habs"—the residences for future Mars astronauts.
+During one month, NASA answered hundreds of questions on radioisotope systems, the look of potential "habs"—the residences for future Mars astronauts—and more.
 The questions were answered by Green or passed on to the right expert, and then came back to Scott's team to make their way into the production.
-The space agency also sent hundreds of files of real images of Mars and images of control centers, down to what the computer screens look like, to the production team.
-Green arranged a tour of the Johnson Space Center in Houston for production designer Arthur Max, who met with individual specialists, taking hundreds of photos as he went for eight hours.
+The space agency also provided hundreds of real images of Mars and control centers, down to what the computer screens look like.
+Green arranged an eight-hour tour of the Johnson Space Center in Houston for production designer Arthur Max, who met with specialists and took hundreds of photos.
 The production designer created a futuristic, heavily modernized Mission Control as a studio set; Ars Technica described its depiction as "the space agency that we all dream of" and the opposite of the real Johnson Center's appearance as "a run down college campus".